 Yet, people can be surprised, absolutely stunned.
 There are secrets out there.
 Plenty of them.
 Plenty of bias toward “couldn’t be, shouldn’t be!”

 For example, who could have suspected that the head of the House Committee on Un-American Activities, a government commission dedicated to rooting out communist and Nazi infiltrators, was actually on the payroll of the Soviet Union?
 New York Rep. Samuel Dickstein was an eleven-term congressman.
 Don’t the voters and their party vet congressmen?
 Wouldn’t a member of Congress be above reproach?
 Wouldn’t a congress member have every incentive to avoid an out-and-out bribe that would come to the modern-day equivalent of over $21,000 per month?

 Many would have had a bias toward thinking someone like Rep. Dickstein couldn’t possibly be on the payroll of the NKVD, the predecessor of the KGB.
 During his life, he got away with it.
 His involvement wasn’t revealed until 45 years after his death.

 Bias versus probability

-Maybe, however, you really want to believe in an underground bullet train.
+Maybe, however, you want to believe in an underground bullet train.
 Other countries have them, after all.
-Why should the railroads of the United States be further behind them in this important form of transit, like Japan’s Shinkansen Supreme, completed in 2018.
+Why should the railroads of the United States be further behind them in this vital form of transit, like Japan’s Shinkansen Supreme, completed in 2018?